ben-jacobson/RemoraNucleoHatPCB/README.md

 The form factor will be a hat/shield for ST Nucleo-144 evaluation boards using a WIZNet TOE for Ethernet control.
 At this stage the firmware targets the F446ZE but may target other boards in future.
 The firmware was originally built for the smaller Nucleo-64 F446RE but lacked the GPIO for high IO requirements.
 The unit uses a custom port of [Remora](https://github.com/scottalford75/Remora), link to specific firmware below.
 This designed should work for CNC milling machines, routers and plasma cutters.
 Lathes and laser cutters are in plan for future support.

-Schematics and board layout can be read with Kicad 9 Project.
+Schematics and board layout can be read with Kicad 9.
 Gerbers and PDF's of the schematics will become available on initial release.
 At this stage the design is pre-release with a lot of validation pending.
+A preview of the schematics can be found in the PreviewSchematicMonthYear folder.

 ## Proposed Features
 - **Flexibile**: Lots of flexible IO.
 Minimal hardware/firmware restrictions on number of joints up to 6 axes.
 Could theoretically create more axes pending testing.